adamcstephens/dotfiles/docs/opensuse.md

 sudo hostnamectl set-hostname think

 # TODO: move this to infra control
+# suse also defaults targetpw and a wide open rule
 sudo cp sudoers.d/* /etc/sudoers.d/

 # disable e1000e since we don't have the adapter